xiaogouxo/PyIDM/readme.md

 <br><br>

 # Versions change log:
+3.4:
+- use json to store downloads list to avoid pickle problems in frozen builds, and avoid future problem of pickled downloads.cfg file incompatibility with new version of the app. issue #11

 3.3:
 - the table header colors match the color theme "pySimpleGui addition"
 - sort themes names in setting tabs, 140+ themes